hoangnguyent/ibm-websphere-maven-sample/README.md

 # Introduction
-This is a sample project for J2EE using the Maven build tool.
+This is a sample project for J2EE using the Maven build tool with multiple modules.

 The logic is simple.
 When a Train is activated, there is a event message sent to ACTIVATE queue.
 The application will take the message, and store a record in the database.
 After a period of time, a Scheduler Job will process this record to change its status and forward the message to another queue.
 Finally, another Scheduler Job will logically delete the record.